Amit Kothari

 Monthly metrics check.
 Ten minutes of the weekly meeting.
 Someone shows the numbers.
 Time-to-deployment for approved projects.
 Pilot success rate.
 Adoption metrics for what shipped.
 No discussion unless something’s broken.

-NIST AI RMF adoption research shows timelines ranging from 3-6 months for foundational adoption to 12-24 months for organization-wide integration.
+Adopting the NIST AI Risk Management Framework takes time, from a few months for a foundation to a year or more for organization-wide integration.
 You can’t afford to spend that runway in meetings.

 Authority boundaries and escalation

-Recent regulatory pressure is real: the EU AI Act is now fully applicable, new CCPA automated decision-making rules have kicked in, and 20+ U.S. state privacy laws are in effect.
+Recent regulatory pressure is real: California has finalized new CCPA rules on automated decision-making, and around 20 U.S. states now have consumer privacy laws in effect.
+The EU AI Act adds its own clock, with prohibitions in force since February 2025, general-purpose AI rules since August 2025, and high-risk obligations phasing in through 2027 and 2028.
 Do you really want to discover what your committee can and can’t decide during a security incident?
 Write it down before you need it.

 Committee decides without escalation: